m24murray/hands-on-with-claude-spring-mongo/prompt.md

-There is a file in this codebase called spec.md that include a detailed specification for a java spring app that I want to build.
+There is a file in this codebase called spec.md that includes a detailed specification for a java spring app that I want to build.
 I want you to break it down into small, iterative pieces that you can implement.

 Some rules: